Crispy Roasted Chickpeas

 Recipe FAQ

-If only some of the chickpeas are burning, you probably need to stir them more often throughout the cook time.
-Check out the previous section for more details.
+If only some of the chickpeas are burning, you probably need to stir them more often so they cook evenly.
+The ones closer to the edge of the pan will darken faster.

 These are best eaten the day they’re made, but they can be stored at room temperature for a few days.
 I recommend keeping them either in a bowl covered loosely with foil, or in a container with the lid on very loosely.
 They start to re-absorb moisture and become chewy when refrigerated or tightly sealed.